 Our income tax expense increased during the six months ended May 31, 2020 compared to the six months ended May 31, 2019 due to the increase in our income before taxes for the six months ended May 31, 2020 and due to a reduction in reserves for uncertain tax positions and a downward adjustment to the provision for the transition tax related to mandatory repatriation under the TCJA for the six months ended May 31, 2019.
-The effective tax rate for the six months ended May 31, 2019 due to benefits recorded in the six months ended May 31, 2019 related to a reduction in reserves for uncertain tax positions and a downward adjustment to the provision for the transition tax related to mandatory repatriation under the TCJA.
+The effective tax rate for the six months ended May 31, 2020 increased compared to the effective tax rate for the six months ended May 31, 2019 due to benefits recorded in the six months ended May 31, 2019 related to a reduction in reserves for uncertain tax positions and a downward adjustment to the provision for the transition tax related to mandatory repatriation under the TCJA.